oneapi-src/oneMKL/README.md

 The following `options` are available to pass on `conan install` when building the oneMKL library:

 - `build_shared_libs=[True | False]`.
 Setting it to `True` enables the building of dynamic libraries.
 The default value is `True`.
+- `target_domains=[<any value>]`.
+Setting it to `blas` or any other domain, enables building of that specific domain only.
+If not defined, the default value is all supported domains.
 - `enable_mklcpu_backend=[True | False]`.
 Setting it to `True` enables the building of oneMKL mklcpu backend.
 The default value is `True`.
 - `enable_mklgpu_backend=[True | False]`.
 Setting it to `True` enables the building of oneMKL mklgpu backend.
 The default value is `True`.
 - `enable_mklcpu_thread_tbb=[True | False]`.
 Setting it to `True` enables oneMKL on CPU with TBB threading instead of sequential.
 The default value is `True`.